Tim Tszyu scored the first significant victory of his career when the New South Wales puncher stopped Manny Pacquiao conqueror Jeff Horn.

 The name Tszyu is synonymous with boxing after his dad ripped through the super-lightweight division until halted by Ricky Hatton in a career-ender.

-Beginning life at the much higher weight, it will be interesting to see if Tszyu will fancy boiling down to 147 to join one of the best weight classes in the sport.
+Beginning life at a much higher weight.
+Therefore, it will be interesting to see if Tszyu will fancy boiling down to 147 to join one of the best weight classes in the sport.

 For Horn, an alternative career-path should be considered seriously.